umamakhalid/Reading-SavingExternalSQLite/README.md

 # Saving&ReadingExternalSQLite
-This repository contains a function which can be used for reading external .db or SQLite files in android java.
+This repository contains a function which can be used for reading .db file or SQLite files in android java.